gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

-This API allows to view all the locations asscoiated to a application.
+Retrieve locations specific to the application.
+View all the locations asscoiated to a application.

 *Returned Response:*